-Russell’s Reserve 10 Year Old Bourbon – 90 proof KY straight bourbon whiskey – aged at least 10 years – 75% corn, 13% rye, 12% barley (rumored mash bill) – distilled and bottled by the Wild Turkey Distilling Company, Lawrenceburg, KY
+Russell’s Reserve 10 Year Old Bourbon – 90 proof KSBW – aged at least 10 years – distilled and bottled by the Wild Turkey Distilling Company, Lawrenceburg, KY

 Tasted neat in a Glencairn after a few minutes rest …

-Nose: peanuts, toffee, vanilla, funky oak, hints of light citrus & rye spice
+Nose: roasted peanuts, toffee, vanilla, funky oak, hints of light citrus & rye spice

-Taste: vanilla, Boston Baked Beans (candy-coated peanuts), oak, sweet rye spice, faint orange
+Taste: vanilla, Boston Baked Beans (candy-coated peanuts), oak, sweet rye spice, faint orange, leather

-Finish: medium in duration, full/round warmth, sweet & mildly spicy with fading vanilla and funky toffee
+Finish: medium in duration w/ full/round warmth – sweet & mildly spicy w/ fading vanilla and funky toffee

 Overall: This is a solid bourbon.
-It’s not bad – it’s not great – it’s not young, grainy, or overly “plain.”
+It’s not bad; it’s not great.
+It’s not young, grainy, or overly “plain.”
 That said, it’s not really special or notably complex either.
 But the real question on everyone’s mind is – is it better than Wild Turkey 101?
-Well, if you compare it to my most recent bottle of NAS 101 (2016), I’ll have to give the edge to Russell’s Reserve 10-year.
+Well, if you compare it to my most recent bottle of 101 (2016), I’ll have to give the edge to Russell’s Reserve 10-year.
 (Did I actually type that?)
-Seriously, Jimmy and Eddie.
+Seriously.
 I kinda feel like Richard Dreyfuss’ character in Close Encounters of the Third Kind staring at a pile of shaving cream … This means something.

 Unfortunately (or fortunately, whatever), I think we’re seeing that Russell’s Reserve is the future of Wild Turkey.
-I don’t want to use the word “blame” – Eddie has taken the credit for this shift (in so many words, at least).
-Maybe I’m just lamenting brand names and need to let that go (and simply focus on the whiskey itself).
+I don’t want to use the word “blame” – Eddie has taken credit for this shift (in so many words, at least).
+Maybe I’m just lamenting brand names and need to let that go – focus on the whiskey itself.
 As for Russell’s Reserve 10, in particular this 2015 bottle, I’m going to let it squeak out with a 3/5.
 Sorry 101.
 I’m so very sorry.

 Rating: 3/5 🦃